Jayita10/Mercari-HackWeek-Project/README.md

 ### - This is our HackWeek project : Mercari Seller Dashboard
 ### - Tect Stack used : ReactJS, Tailwind CSS, syncfusion UI, CSV(backend data to fetch listing data).
-We use hardcoding the data on the frontend due to the time constraint.
+For other pages, We use hardcoding the data on the frontend due to the time constraint.